Sydney-Informatics-Hub/training-nfcore-rnaseq.partone/_episodes/1_Learning_objectives.md

 teaching: 10
 exercises: 0
 questions:
+- "How to refresh your unix shell (bash) skills?"
-- "How to setup the Nimbus VM instance?"
+- "How to securely log-in to a Nimbus VM instance?"
 - "What is Nextflow?"
 - "What is nfcore-rnaseq?"
 - "How to run 'nfcore-rnaseq' pipeline on the Pawsey Nimbus VM instance?"